seanblanchfield/blog/current/_posts/2023-05-12-home-assistant-os-in-lxd.md

  Prerequisites:
  - Have bridge networking set up so that you can access your LXD containers and VMs directly over your network.
 [Here's how I got bridge networking running](/2023/05/bridge-networking-in-lxd) without Docker screwing it up.

+ Suggested UI:
+- Various UI screenshots below are of [LXDWare's LXDDashboard](https://lxdware.com/).
+There are many web-based UIs for managing LXD, and I briefly tried them all before settling on LXDDashboard.
+It's straightforward, easy to install, easy to use and well-featured.
+You can install it in all kinds of ways, including in an LXC container or in Docker.

 ## Instructions to run Home Assistant OS under LXD
 ``` bash
 # make a directory to work from